jsvine/pdfplumber/README.md

 Each object is represented as a simple Python `dict`, with the following properties:

 - `char` / `anno`:
-    - `pageid`: Page ID on which this character was found.
+    - `page_number`: Page number on which this character was found.
     - `text`: E.g., "z", or "Z" or " ".
     - `fontname`: Name of the character's font face.
     - `size`: Font size.